pvulmvul/MoviesTestApp/README.md

 # MoviesTestApp

 ## About
-This application allows you to see the list of popluar movies, search movies by title, sort movies by popularity and see the detailed info of a specific movie.
+This application allows you to see the list of popular movies, search movies by title, sort movies by popularity and see the detailed info of a specific movie.

 On **Details** screen you can see basic movie info and also able to open movie poster on full screen, or watch the movie trailer if it exists.
 ## Getting started